-Our museum shop and walking trails are handicap accessible; however wheelchairs, walkers and motorized scooters may have difficulty maneuvering on the unpaved paths.
+Our exhibits, garden, museum shop and walking trails are handicap accessible; however wheelchairs, walkers and motorized scooters may have difficulty maneuvering on the unpaved paths.
 The guided house tour does require walking up the portico steps into the house.
 Personal wheelchairs and scooters are prohibited on house tours.
 Please feel free to call if you have any questions or concerns before your visit!

 You are welcome to take photographs of the house—both inside and outside—and of the grounds and nature walks.
 Videos during the guided house tour and the Connections interpretive talk are prohibited.
 Please note that tripods are not allowed in the house and drones are not allowed on the property at any time without prior written permission.
 Contact 843-769-2600 to make special arrangements.

 Because of Drayton Hall’s special unrestored state, we ask you to take special care.
 Please do not bring food, beverages, or gum inside the main house at any time.
 We do have picnic tables if you would like to eat on the grounds.